 The worlds first video production system in a box has now become the worlds first open source real time video editing system for your Amiga computer workstation.

-Want the modern day equivalent to the Video Toaster?
-Don't forget to check out and buy one of NewTek's High-Def TriCaster's.
+Want the modern day equivalent to the Video Toaster and so much more?
+Don't forget to check out and buy one of NewTek's 4k or HD TriCasters.